lhl08/lhl08.github.io/travel.md

       src: /assets/img/travel/uist.png
       alt: uist23
     description: I demonstrated an early prototype at the UIST'23 Demo Session.
 I also participated in the "Future Paradigms for Sustainable Making" workshop, which inspired me a lot.
 For more information, please click <a href="https://twitter.com/HaolinLi17/status/1724274012371517466">here</a>.
-  - title: Research Intern at Simon Fraser University, Jul.
+  - title: Research Intern at Simon Fraser University, Vancouver, Jul.
 2023
     image:
       src: /assets/img/travel/uist.png
       alt: sfu